Catsicle/FeatureTester/README.md

 # Advanced Formula Tester

-A Streamlit application for experimenting with custom formulas, technical indicators, and correlation analysis against CSV data.
-The tool supports batching indicator creation, constant optimization, downloadable plots, and persistent feature storage so you can iterate quickly on trading or analytics ideas.
+A Streamlit-based laboratory for experimenting with technical indicators, parameterized formulas, and correlation analytics against CSV datasets.
+It supports batching indicator generation, constant optimisation, downloadable plots (JSON/CSV/PNG/JPG), and automatic persistence of engineered features between sessions.

 ## Features

-- Upload any CSV and limit processing to the first *N* rows for quick experimentation.
+- Upload any CSV and limit processing to the first *N* rows (top-N, not random) for rapid iteration.
-- Queue multiple technical indicators (pandas-ta powered) and generate them in a single pass; derived columns persist across sessions via `<uploaded_name>_features.csv`.
+- Queue multiple technical indicators (powered by `pandas-ta`) and generate them in one batch; derived features persist across sessions via `<uploaded_name>_features.csv`.
 - Evaluate formulas using coefficients (`a`, `b`, `c`, `d`, `k`) with safe divide-by-zero handling.
-- Optimize selected constants sequentially with automatic correlation tracking and logging.
+- Optimise any subset of coefficients sequentially, with correlation tracking and optimisation history logging.
-- Plot target vs. derived series or any set of numeric columns, download the data, Vega-Lite JSON spec, or rendered PNG/JPG images.
+- Plot target vs. derived series or any group of numeric columns, then download the data, Vega/Vega-Lite JSON spec, or rendered PNG/JPG images.
 - Compute correlation matrices and pairwise statistics for selected columns.
+- Searchable selectors for targets, indicator sources, and plotting columns.

 ## Quick Start